sewts/sewts_public/README.md

  - There should be unittests for the script and the run method

 Hint: for the run method it is enough to add simple code in it (like printing the name of the class)

+Please use git for your implementation and commit and push your changes in the end Please implement your task on a new branch which is a child of this basic coding challenge branch